Mutotu/Vocabulary-Builder/README.md

 ## Game rules

 The game starts with 8 definitions of the words and 8 boxes to write the words in them.
-If a person answers 5 definitions out of 8, they proceed to the next level until the mastery which is to have answered certain number of vocabularies.If a player can't answer 5 out of 8 questions, then they lose points While starting out with 3 chances of repeating the same round, they loose points each round they repeat.
-Winning two rounds in a row, they get boosted up with a point
+If a user answers 4 definitions out of 8, they proceed to the next level after the user beats the monster which is to have answered certain number of vocabularies.If a player can't answer 4 out of 8 questions, then they lose points While starting out with 2 chances, they lose a chance each time they don't get sufficient points.

 ​